github.com/unkeyed/unkey/tree/main/packages/cache

 The Cloudflare store uses cloudflare’s Cache API to store cache values.
 This is a remote cache that is shared across all instances of your worker but isolated per datacenter.
 It’s still pretty fast, but needs a network request to access the cache.

-import { CloudflareStore } from "@unkey/cache";
+import { CloudflareStore } from "@unkey/cache/stores";

 const cloudflare = new CloudflareStore({